allouchear/CdftT/README.md

 ## Requirements

 A C++ compiler.\
 Tested with g++.
-Howeved you can use any recent version of any C++ compiler.
+However you can use any recent version of any C++ compiler.

 ## Installation